 There have been many debates about the effectiveness of a marketable permit system (MPS) for environmental problems.
-Economists have long sought to address the advantages and disadvantages of such a system (Goeree et al., 2010, Hahn, 1989, Hahn and Stavins, 2011, Tietenberg, 2006), and they appear to reach a consensus on the following advantages provided by MPSs: (i) efficiency or least cost property, (ii) incentive to innovate and (iii) information requirements for efficiency (Field and Field, 2006, Kolstad, 2010).1

-Previous studies have examined which trading rules and institutions work best in an MPS in 8 controlled laboratory experiments.2 The literature has demonstrated that there are two impor-9 tant factors for the experimental design: (i) the choice of auction mechanisms and (ii) trader or 10 non-trader settings.
-The first factor is concerned with how the price determination mechanism is 11 organized in the permit market.
-In this paper, we focus on the performance of double auctions 12 (DAs) and uniform price auctions (UPAs) in an MPS.
-The DA mechanism is known to perform 13 well under general settings and has been extensively applied in economic experiments (see, e.g., 14 Cason, 2010, Van Boeing and Wilcox, 1996).
-The DA is a real-time trading institution in which 15 agents can submit bids to buy and offers to sell for permits; the agents can accept the best bid and 16 offer made by other agents at any time during a trading period of several minutes.3 Therefore, a 17 DA gives flexibility for agents to trade.
-18
+Economists have long sought to address the advantages and disadvantages of such a system (Goeree et al., 2010, Hahn, 1989, Hahn and Stavins, 2011, Tietenberg, 2006), and they appear to reach a consensus on the following advantages provided by MPSs: (i) efficiency or least cost property, (ii) incentive to innovate and (iii) information requirements for efficiency (Field and Field, 2006, Kolstad, 2010).
+Previous studies have examined which trading rules and institutions work best in MPS controlled laboratory experiments.
+The literature has demonstrated that there are two important factors for the experimental design: (i) the choice of auction mechanisms and (ii) trader or non-trader settings.
+The first factor is concerned with how the price determination mechanism is organized in the permit market.
+In this paper, we focus on the performance of double auctions (DAs) and uniform price auctions (UPAs).

-In contrast, a UPA is considered simpler than a DA because all of the permit trades are made 19 with a uniform price.4 First, a buyer is asked to submit "bids to buy" for each unit of additional 20 permits, and a seller is asked to submit "offers to sell" for each unit of permits he has.
-Typically, 21 subjects exclusively play the role of either a buyer or a seller.
-After all of the agents submit bids 22 to buy and offers to sell, a central authority collects and ranks all of the bids to buy from high 23 to low (i.e., a demand curve), and all of the offers to sell from low to high (i.e., a supply curve), 24 and finally determines the intersection of the demand and supply curves.
-More precisely, this 25 intersection occurs at the last unit in which the bid to buy exceeds the offer to sell, and the uniform 26 price is the average between the two.
-27
+The DA mechanism is known to perform well under general settings and has been extensively applied in economic experiments (see, e.g., Cason, 2010, Van Boeing and Wilcox, 1996).
+The DA is a real-time trading institution in which agents can submit bids to buy and offers to sell for permits; the agents can accept the best bid and offer made by other agents at any time during a trading period of several minutes.
+Therefore, a DA gives flexibility for agents to trade.
+In contrast, a UPA is considered simpler than a DA because all of the permit trades are made with a uniform price.
+First, a buyer is asked to submit "bids to buy" for each unit of additional permits, and a seller is asked to submit "offers to sell" for each unit of permits he has.
+Typically, subjects exclusively play the role of either a buyer or a seller.
+After all of the agents submit bids to buy and offers to sell, a central authority collects and ranks all of the bids to buy from high to low (i.e., a demand curve), and all of the offers to sell from low to high (i.e., a supply curve), and finally determines the intersection of the demand and supply curves.
+More precisely, this intersection occurs at the last unit in which the bid to buy exceeds the offer to sell, and the uniform price is the average between the two.